yt-project/yt/doc/source/help/index.rst

 To summarize, here are the steps in order:

 #.
 Don’t panic and don’t give up
 #.
 Update to the latest version
 #.
 Search the yt documentation and mailing list archives
 #.
 Look at the yt source
 #.
 Isolate & document your problem
 #.
 Go on IRC and ask a question
 #.
 Ask the mailing list
 #.
 Submit a bug report

 .. _dont-panic:

-Don't panic and don't give up
+Don't Panic and Don't Give up
 -----------------------------

 This may seem silly, but it's effective.
 While yt is a robust code with